 A couple of starving hours later, Grandmother sat up.
 “Did you think I was dying?” she asked, laughing.

 I hugged her, still crying.
 “Don’t go to Shivaratri again,” I said.

 “We’ll see about that a year from now,” she said.
 “I will make some rice gruel and boiled yam in curd for you,” she said.
 “First, my morning things, and you yours”.

-I picked a pinch of burnt-rice husk for brushing my teeth from a basket suspended from a low-hanging rafter of our thatched roof.
+I picked a pinch of burnt-paddy husk for brushing my teeth from a basket suspended from a low-hanging rafter of our thatched roof.
 To clean my tongue I tore off and split along its length a vein from a leaf of the coconut frond that hung low behind the house.
 Still brushing my teeth with the coal-black husk, I doffed my knickers and jumped into the pond in the midst of water lilies.
 Frightened, a thin water-snake slithered hastily ashore and vanished.
 When Grandmother came down to the pond to bathe, I was already out of water and rubbing myself.

 “Ammamma, do you believe in ghosts?,” I asked her just as she was swiping away lily leaves from a half-circle that she cleared and lowering herself in the water.

 “Why do you ask that,” she asked. “”You surely think I’m dying”.
 Then she laughed, showing her one front tooth stained with pan-leaf chew and lengthened by retreating gum.
 I recalled she had a lovely row of teeth when I was younger; she lost most of them by chewing betel nuts wrapped in strips of dry tobacco leaves.

 “No, of course not.
 I was all alone last night in the room.
 The woman you asked to sleep outside to guard me snored so loudly.
 Every time the shadow of a swaying palm-frond registered on the wall, I thought I saw a ghost.”